-10 General Fuad Aref is of course, no relation to Colonel Abdul Salem Aref, who was promoted to "Marshal" and prisoners were released.
-The Kurdish forces set free the Iraki prisoners that were still held, about 600 soldiers 11.
+10 General Fuad Aref is of course, no relation to Colonel Abdul Salem Aref, who was promoted to "Marshal" and Chief-of-State after the putsch. prisoners were released.
+The Kurdish forces set free the Iraki prisoners that were still held, about 600 soldiers11.